V (Karma to Burn album)

 V is the fifth studio album by the instrumental stoner rock band Karma to Burn.
-It was released on May 27, 2011, via Napalm Records.
+It was released on May 27, 2011, by Napalm Records.
 The album was later reissued in 2022 by Heavy Psych Sounds Records.

 Unlike previous releases, V is not solely an instrumental album.
-Five tracks are instrumental; the other three feature vocals from Year Long Disaster frontman Daniel Davies who had joined the group but left prior to the album's release.
-As with previous albums, instrumental tracks are named with numbers.
-Vocal tracks are named with words.
+Five tracks are instrumental; the other three feature vocals from Year Long Disaster frontman Daniel Davies.
+As with previous albums, the instrumental tracks are titled with numbers and vocal tracks are titled with words.
 The album title is derived from the Roman numeral of five.